migueltc13/TryHackMe/write-ups/level3/Lazy Admin/README.md

 A quick search about CMS SweetRice let us discover some critical vulnerabilities to exploit.

-Also is likely possible to search for the default password as the admin is lazy :)
+Also is likely possible to search for the default password since the admin is lazy :)

 However, I decided to do some research myself looking for new ways to get into this machine since searching for "Basic CMS SweetRice" led me to other write-ups from THM users.